-Curiouslly, this plant can either have green leaves and some can have purple tinged leaves.
-The flowers will all be white and green however.
+Curiously, this plant can either have green leaves or purple-tinged leaves, however, the flowers will all be white and green.